 There are dreams that take a lifetime to achieve; that become a guiding thread in a person’s life.

-Wishing to contribute a solution to the problem the Baltodanos have purchased 800 hectares of land from local farmers, placing them in a preservation trust that can never be sold.
+Wishing to make a positive contribution to the ecological preservation of the region, the Baltodanos purchased 800 hectares of land from local farmers, placing them in a trust that can never be sold.

-Now they are unveiling an ecotourism project called Habitarte that seeks to ensure the forest’s long term survival by providing an important service for those who are seeking a respite from the outside world.
+Now they are unveiling an ecotourism project called Habitarte, a multi-destination experience that seeks to ensure the long-term survival of unique natural environments, in Nicaragua, by providing an important service for those who are seeking a respite from the outside world.

-Sonia, the architect and builder of the project, describes Habitarte as the confluence of their passion for nature and their thirst for adventure and spiritual growth.
+Sonia, the architect and builder of the project, describes Habitarte as the confluence of their passion for nature, their thirst for adventure and their commitment to spiritual growth.

-“It is a place of great beauty where one can indulge the senses and learn the art of journeying into oneself”
+“It is an experience of great beauty where one can indulge the senses and learn the art of journeying into oneself”

 Our purpose is to contribute to the conservation and protection of natural environments, in Nicaragua, and to the economic development of our communities.
 Profits generated by Habitarte are reinvested in maintaining the ecology of these environments and in social programs sponsored by the Apapachoa Eco-Cultural Foundation, the social arm of Habitarte.